txpipe/griffin/README.md

 ## Testing

-Development node features can be tested by using the [demo UTxO wallet](https://github.com/txpipe/griffin/tree/main/wallet#demo-utxo-wallet).
+Development node features can be tested by using the [demo wallet](https://github.com/txpipe/griffin/tree/main/wallet#demo-utxo-wallet).